-Especially one light enough or not secured to the ground, where someone could just nab it, head home and take as much time as they need getting it open.
-All you’re doing is putting all your most important files, money, jewelery together in one convenient spot and saying “Hey criminals, I obviously have valuable enough assets to put here in this safe, this impenetrable safe.”
+Especially one light enough or not secured to the ground, where someone could just nab it, head home, and take as much time as they need getting it open.
+All you’re doing is putting all your most important files, money, jewelry, etc., together in one convenient spot and saying “Hey criminals, I obviously have valuable enough assets to put here in this safe, this impenetrable safe.”

 Registering to Vote

 I know that voting is important to a lot of people.
-But, did you know that in order to vote you have to severely endanger yours and even your family’s security and privacy?
-You might find it shocking that because you registered to vote, by law, your home address has to be posted online publicly for ANYONE to be able to access.
+But, did you know that in order to vote you have to severely endanger your’s and even your family’s security and privacy?
+You might find it shocking that because you registered to vote, by law, your home address has to be posted online publicly for anyone to be able to freely and easily access.

 Waiting On-hold with Customer Service